-- GraphIK: This team was created in 2010 to work on Knowledge Representation and Reasoning (KRR) following a logic-oriented approach of the field with a graph-based vision of KRR.
+- At LIRMM, Montpellier, the team GraphIK was created in 2010 to work on Knowledge Representation and Reasoning (KRR) following a logic-oriented approach of the field with a graph-based vision of KRR.
 GraphIK focuses on some of the main challenges in KRR, such as querying large knowledge bases, dealing with hybrid knowledge bases (i.e., composed of several modules having their own reasoning mechanisms), or reasoning with imperfect knowledge (i.e., vague, uncertain, partially inconsistent, ...).
 Graphik and Wimmics collaborated in the Griwes project that led both teams to align their graph models and share their results.
-We also collaborate on a future project (GraphKit) to share our graph platforms.
-Although GraphIK is the closest INRIA team from Wimmics, it does not focus on semantic web nor on social web. - The team COD (COnnaissances et Décision) at LINA, Nantes, studies ontology engineering using semantic web formalisms, data mining using graph approaches and preference integration with visual support to decision making.
-The team LINA worked on social network analysis but the team did not focus on that subject nor did it focused on bridging graph approaches and semantic web formalisms. - At IRIT, Toulouse, in the team IC3 works on knowledge models engineering for cooperative systems and cooperative systems engineering.
+Although GraphIK is the closest INRIA team from Wimmics, it does not focus on semantic web nor on social web. - At LINA, Nantes, the team COD studies ontology engineering using semantic web formalisms, data mining using graph approaches and preference integration with visual support to decision making.
+COD works on social network analysis but does not focus on that subject nor does it focus on bridging graph approaches and semantic web formalisms. - At IRIT, Toulouse, in the team IC works on knowledge models engineering for cooperative systems and cooperative systems engineering.
 They use semantic web formalisms for ontology engineering and textual corpus analysis methods and lately they developed graph approaches to suggest query patterns and ease the access to triple stores.
-However the team does not focus on graph operationalization of semantic web formalisms nor on semantic web approaches to social network analysis. - At LIC, Laboratory of Computational Intelligence of Laval University, the team studies Conceptual Graphs formalism for Knowledge Discovery, Data Mining and in conjunction with multi agent systems applied to the semantic web.
+However the team does not focus on graph operationalization of semantic web formalisms nor on semantic web approaches to social network analysis. - At LIC, Laboratory of Computational Intelligence of Laval University, Canada, the team studies Conceptual Graphs formalism for Knowledge Discovery, Data Mining and in conjunction with multi agent systems applied to the semantic web.
 Again, here the difference is that the collective aspects come from the multi agent point of view not really social networks and the focus of the LIC team remains on conceptual graphs formalism not semantic web formalisms.

-Therefore the approach of relying on graph formalisms unified in an abstract graph model and operators unified in an abstract graph machine to formalize and process semantic web data, web resources and services metadata and social web data is a characteristic very specific of Wimmics.
+Therefore the approach of relying on graph formalisms unified in an abstract graph model and operators unified in an abstract graph machine to formalize and process semantic web data, web resources, services metadata and social web data is a characteristic very specific to Wimmics.